PHPWatch/WordPress-SameSite/readme.txt

 Tested up to: 5.2
 License: GPLv2 or later

 CSRF-protection for authentication cookies.
-When enable, this plugin makes sure the "SameSite" flag is set in authentication cookies, which protects users from Cross-Site Request Forgery attacks.
+When enabled, this plugin makes sure the "SameSite" flag is set in authentication cookies.
+SameSite flag on a cookie prevents the browser from sending the cookie (thus, the authentication) on Cross-Site requests.
+This protects users from Cross-Site Request Forgery attacks.
-Requires PHP 7.3 or later.

 == Description ==
 This plugin adds the "SameSite" cookie flag to WordPress's authentication cookies.
 On supported browsers (all current IE, Edge, Chrome, and Firefox), this can effectively prevent all Cross-Site Request Forgery attacks throughout your WordPress site.